SantiiRepair/beer-swap/README.md

 - [x] Swap any token from BSC network

-- [x] Stake ICZ token or your token
+- [x] Stake BRT token or your token

 - [x] List your token no verified